Want People to Like You Instantly? Use These 5 Psychology-Backed Tricks That Actually Work

 And it’s not just about physical favours.
 Emotional generosity counts too.

-But coldness?
-That can just as easily be returned.
+Coldness, on the other hand, can just as easily be returned.

 Why Listening Is the New Superpower